Madison Event Staffing

 gavel Regional Compliance

 Wisconsin follows federal minimum wage ($7.25/hr).
 Market-competitive Madison Event Staffing event labor rates: $25–$41/hr.
-Platform enforces W-2 compliance for all Madison Event Staffing events; mandatory workers' comp and COI included in every Madison bill rate.
+TempGuru enforces W-2 compliance for all Madison Event Staffing events; mandatory workers' comp and COI included in every Madison bill rate.

 event Seasonal Demand